-53 "A Few Remarks on the Concept of 'World History'."
+^{53 &}quot;A Few Remarks on the Concept of 'World History'."

-James Dodd, "Jan Patočka's Philosophical Legacy," in The Oxford Handbook of the History of Phenomenology, ed.
+54 James Dodd, "Jan Patočka's Philosophical Legacy," in The Oxford Handbook of the History of Phenomenology, ed.
 Dan Zahavi (Oxford: Oxford University Press, 2018).

+The European project does not describe the possession of truth and enlightenment, not in any positive sense.
+Rather, it is commitment to care for the soul and for human life in common without the reassurances of given, traditional sources of meaning and identity.
 In Patočka, it is precisely this project that inaugurates history proper, when human beings renounce their sheltered existence and strike out on a fundamentally risky path.

 Yet Patočka declares that the project of this ideal community called "Europe" is dead.
 It was, in James Dodd's summation, "overcome by the nihilism of its embrace of technological civilization and the pursuit of power and possession for their own sake."
 55 While Husserl in his 1930s Crisis identified the threat to Europe and attempted to pull the European project back from the brink, Patočka sees more clearly that this project, by the end of the 1930s, has already come to an end.
-Writing in 1970 about the political turmoil of the 1930s and '40s, Patočka describes the failure of the classical German incarnation of the European ideal, which morphed instead into the tyrannical horror of the Third Reich; the intellectuals meant to uphold and defend the formation (Bildung) of the soul became complicit.
+Writing in 1970 about the political turmoil of the 1930s and 1940s, Patočka describes the failure of the classical German incarnation of the European ideal, which morphed instead into the tyrannical horror of the Third Reich; the intellectuals meant to uphold and defend the formation (Bildung) of the soul became complicit.